 Before you can start installing Fedora, you need to download the operating system from the official website.
 It is nice to see that the site offers helpful documentation that will assist in the process of installation or at any point while using Fedora.

-Downloading the operating system is easy, and mounting it on a USB drive should be fairly simple, too.
-You will need free software, such as Rufus or UNetbootin, but the process shouldn’t take more than a couple of clicks and minutes.
+Downloading the operating system is easy, and mounting it on a USB drive should be relatively simple, too.
+You will need a free software, such as Rufus or UNetbootin, but the process shouldn’t take more than a couple of clicks and minutes.
+For a similar installation, we recommend you to check our Ubuntu setup guide which contains clear steps and images.

 Even when you start the installing process of this Linux distro, things should remain pretty clear.
 You should only follow what it says on the screen, and you should be good to go.